 Our rescue is located in Guatemala, and all the dogs we rescue and rehabilitate are from Guatemala.
 We place many of our dogs in the US and we are a tax deductible 501 (c) ( 3 ) charity registered under the name Guatemala United for Animals, Inc in the US.

 Unidos para los Animales was founded in 2010 by Terry Kovick Biskovich and Linda Green, long term Antigua residents in response to the never-ending problem of sick, injured, and abandoned dogs and cats left to fend for themselves in the street.
 Both Terry and Linda had individually been picking up strays and rehabilitating and placing them for over twenty years.
 Feeling that they could accomplish much more by uniting and working together, they decided to join together and formalise their rescue efforts, forming a legal non-profit association in Guatemala, a 501c3 in the US, and uniting to help support the other individuals and groups struggling to address the animal overpopulation and cruelty issues in Guatemala.
-Since incorporating in 2010, Unidos para los Animales has spayed and neutered more than four thousand owned animals in partnership with our volunteer veterinarian Dr. Jim Bader.
-In 2018 we plan to sterilise an additional one thousand animals in our area with our expanded spay-neuter campaign.
+Since incorporating in 2010, Unidos para los Animales has spayed and neutered more than six thousand owned animals in partnership with our volunteer veterinarian Dr. Jim Bader and local Guatemalan veterinary team.

-We have rescued, rehabilitated, trained and placed over seven hundred dogs in loving homes.
+We have rescued, rehabilitated, trained and placed over nine hundred dogs in loving homes.